inpsyde/wp-translation-downloader/docs/Configuration.md

 ```

 The API endpoint for `wpackagist-plugin/wordpress-seo` won't match because `wpackagist-plugin/*`
 matches first.
-To make it match, it is necessary to invert the order.
+To make it match, it is necessary to reverse the order.

 ## `languageRootDir` and `directories`

-WP Translation Downloader supports custom target directory for translations files.
+WP Translation Downloader supports custom target directories for translations files.

-Sub-folders within languages root (configured in `languageRootDir`) are mapped from package names or
+Sub-folders within the languages root folder (configured in `languageRootDir`) are mapped from package names or
 types via, respectively, the `"directories.names"` and `"directories.types"` objects.

-The default package type to sub-folders map is summarized in the following table:
+The default package type to sub-folders mapping is summarized in the following table:

 | Package type       | Sub-folder  | Note                                                                     |
 |--------------------|-------------|--------------------------------------------------------------------------|